Some new perspectives on d-orthogonal polynomials: Determinants with co-polynomials entries

 Notice that if one expresses each of the polynomials in the first column in the determinant (\ref{B25}) according to the recurrence relation (\ref{P6}) instead of the dual recurrence (\ref{B39}), one gets a recurrence of order $\left(d+1\right) $ but for the same level of association $r$ in each row.
 When $d=2 $, the recurrence (\ref{BB}) reduces to that of de Bruin \cite[Lem.1, p.372]{deBruin}.

-Now if we add, for instance, the next row in bottom and the next column at rightmost in the determinant $B_{n}$, we obtain a constant.
+Now if we add, for instance, the next row in bottom and the next column at rightmost in the determinant $B_{n}$, we obtain a nonzero constant.
 This shows that those families are linearly independent (see proposition \ref{PD1} below).
+Accordingly, let us consider the following Casorati determinants